 Many Americans assume Cinco de Mayo is Mexico’s Independence Day, but that’s on September 16th.
 Cinco de Mayo isn’t even a federal holiday in Mexico, as celebrations primarily happen in Puebla state, where the Battle of Puebla occurred.

 17 Embarrassing American Tourist Stereotypes

+People overseas say it’s easy to spot an American based on their behavior.
 Are you guilty of falling into these embarrassing American tourist stereotypes?
 Some are harmless, many are annoying, and a few are rude.

 21 Travel Bucket List Ideas for Retirees